Bexhill-on-Sea

-Bexhill-on-Sea (often shortened to Bexhill) is a seaside town and civil parish in the Rother District in the county of East Sussex in South East England.
+Bexhill-on-Sea (often shortened to Bexhill) is a seaside town and civil parish in the Rother district of the East Sussex county of South East England.
 It is located along the Sussex Coast and between the towns of Hastings and Eastbourne.
+In 2021, it had a population of 43,754.

 History

 The first reference to Bexhill, or Bexelei as it was originally called, was in a charter granted by King Offa of Mercia in 772 AD.
 It is recorded that Offa had "defeated the men of Hastings" in 771 AD.

 At this time, the term Hastings would have referred to this whole area rather than the town itself as it does today.
 In the charter, Offa established a church and religious community in Bexhill.

 The name Bexhill derives from the Old English byxelēah meaning 'boxtree wood or clearing'.

 During the Norman Conquest of 1066, it appears that Bexhill was largely destroyed.
-The Domesday survey of 1086 records that the manor was worth £20 before the conquest, was "waste" in 1066 and was worth £18 10s in 1086.
+The Domesday survey of 1086 records that the manor was worth £20 before the conquest, was "waste" in 1066, and was worth £18 10s in 1086.
 King William I used the lands he had conquered to reward his knights and gave Bexhill manor to Robert, Count of Eu, with most of the Hastings area.
 Robert's grandson, John, Count of Eu, gave back the manor to the bishops of Chichester in 1148 and it is probable that the first manor house was built by the bishops at this time.
 The later manor house, the ruins of which can still be seen at the Manor Gardens in Bexhill Old Town, was built about 1250, probably on the instructions of St. Richard, Bishop of Chichester.
 St Richard's Catholic College, the local Catholic school, was duly for said Bishop.

 The Manor House was the easternmost residence owned by the bishops and would have been used as a place to stay while travelling around or through the eastern part of their diocese.
 There were often disputes between the Bishops of Chichester and the Abbots of Battle Abbey, usually about land ownership in this area.
 In 1276 a large portion of Bexhill was made into a park for hunting and in 1447 Bishop Adam de Moleyns was given permission to fortify the Manor House.